Marcooos05/1D_loopin/README.md

 ### Instruction Data

-Currently, only 28 instructions are hardcoded inside `instructionrom.luc`.
+Currently, only 27 instructions are hardcoded inside `instruction_rom.luc`.
 These instructions are designed to _loop_ to make it easier to demonstrate the workings of the Beta CPU.
 You may change the content of this instruction rom to load any Beta CPU instruction.

 Please change `const NUMBER_OF_INSTRUCTION` in `au_top.luc` to match your custom instruction.